In an Antarctic base, I made up my mind and said,

 Just a few hours before, the sky in the white night was deep blue.
 It had been like summer with the temperature which went up to the freezing point.

 Suddenly, clouds covered the sky, and everything turned gray.
-There were no boundaries between the sky, land, and sea.
+We saw no boundaries between the sky, land, and sea.

-"Because of this, it is hazardous even in summer.
+"Because of the sudden change of the weather, it is hazardous even in summer.
 We have many victims," said captain Barrios.

-When the snowstorm got a little weaker, we left the Base Marambio and had a trip of 2-3 hours to the Base Esperanza.
+When the snowstorm became a little weaker, we left the Base Marambio and had a trip of a few hours to the Base Esperanza.
 In the meantime, the sky cleared as if the snowstorm had been unreal.

 (Written by Syuun Tanigawa)